Rajpratik71/zfs_wiki/OpenZFS-exceptions.md

 7779|-      |The change isn't relevant, `zfs_ctldir.c` was rewritten for Linux.
 7740|32d41fb|
 7730|e24e62a|
+7602|!      |OpenZFS converted all of their man pages to mdoc format which is understood by the Linux utilties.
+In order to avoid massive porting headaches the latest version of the OpenZFS man pages should be added to ZoL and the Linux specific documentation notes added.
 7591|541a090|
 7586|c443487|
 7542|-      |The Linux libshare code differs significantly from the upstream OpenZFS code.
 Since this change doesn't address a Linux specific issue it doesn't need to be ported.
 The eventual plan is to retire all of the existing libshare code and use the ZED to more flexibly control filesystem sharing.